Tuvalu, one of the world's smallest independent nations, is made up of 9 low-lying coral atolls.

 Workers from Tuvalu are experienced in agriculture, horticulture, hospitality and tourism, and fisheries and maritime work, as well as a range of other industries.

 Tuvaluan workers have a strong track record of working in labour mobility programs in both Australia and New Zealand.

 They have qualifications and skills across a range of industries relevant to Australian employers and are especially known throughout the world for their maritime skills.
 Thousands of Tuvaluans work abroad as seamen, cooks and marine engineers.

 How to recruit workers from Tuvalu

-To recruit workers from Tuvalu under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be registered as a Seasonal Worker Programme employer, Pacific Labour Scheme employer, or both.
-Otherwise, they must recruit workers through a labour hire firm or contractor that is a PALM scheme employer.
+To recruit workers from Tuvalu under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

-PALM scheme employers can recruit workers through the Tuvalu Ministry for Foreign Affairs, Trade, Tourism, Environment and Labour.
-Contact the Department of Labour by phone on (+688 20117) or email at (firstname.lastname@example.org).
+PALM scheme employers can recruit workers through the work-ready pool at the Department of Labour.
+The Department is part of the Tuvalu Ministry for Foreign Affairs, Trade, Tourism, Environment and Labour.

 How to join the PALM scheme as a worker

 Citizens of participating countries must apply to join the PALM scheme through the labour sending unit in their country.